-I picked the name because it represented the dynamics in my life as a “global citizen”.
-Married to a geologist with an international career, I left my home country the Netherlands in 1998 to live in New Orleans, Cairo, Miri, Dubai and since 2013 in Houston.
+I am a global citizen.
+I left my home country the Netherlands in 1998 to live in New Orleans, Cairo, Miri, Dubai and since 2013 in Houston, where home is now.

 ps. this is a new version of the original website — I lost the domain (long story) and relaunched life in the food lane as a .blog.
 As a result, I am also rebuilding my readership and content: yes I would love for you to follow my blog!